ea-tel/detel-book/_chapters/chapters/methodologies/Qualitative Research in Technology-Enhanced Learning.md

 **Step 4**: Define the context of the generation of the document- In this step one will examine, for example: how the material was generated; who was involved; who was present; whether the data are accurately reported; the authenticity and credibility of the documents etc.

 **Step 5**: Define the units of analysis- This can be at very many levels, for example, a word, phrase, sentence, paragraph, whole text, people and themes.
-Krippendorp (2004) suggests five kinds of sampling units: physical (e.g. time, place, size); syntactical (words, grammar, sentences, series etc.); categorical (members of a category have something in common); propositional (delineating particular constructions or propositions); and thematic (putting texts into themes and combinations of categories).
+Krippendorff {% cite Krippendorff %} suggests five kinds of sampling units: physical (e.g. time, place, size); syntactical (words, grammar, sentences, series etc.); categorical (members of a category have something in common); propositional (delineating particular constructions or propositions); and thematic (putting texts into themes and combinations of categories).

 **Step 6**: Decide the codes to be used in the analysis- Codes can be at different levels of specificity and generality when defining content and concepts.
 To be faithful to the data, the codes themselves derive from the data responsively rather than being created pre-ordinately.
 A code is a word or abbreviation sufficiently close to that which it is describing for the researcher to see at a glance what it means.